CSIS-iLab/health-commission/_posts/2018-09-25-The-New-Realism,-An-Uncomfortable-Middle.md

 ---
-title: 'The New Realism, An Uncomfortable Middle '
+title: The New Realism, An Uncomfortable Middle
 keywords: []
 date: 2018-09-25 00:00:00 +0000
 content_type: commentary